jlrickert/zet/docs/67/README.md

 No remote repo has been setup.
 First create it and git push to it.
 ```

+After some digging it turns out that in `.git/config` there is an option
+`rebase = true`

 The question that I have how and why is git involved in this?
 This is something
 that I need to answer.